yuhengy/SimpleOOO/README.md

 ### Docker

-You can create a docker container (and delete it afterwards) with the following commands, while `pwd` == TheoreticalOOO:
+You can create a docker container (and delete it afterwards) with the following commands, while `pwd` == SimpleOOO:

 1. Run `docker compose up -d` to build up the container.
 2. Run `docker compose exec env bash` to log in to the container.